UtsavBalar1231/sync-dotfiles-rs/README.md

 sync-dotfiles-rs -x
 ```

-### Printing the currently used sync-dotfiles config
+### Printing the currently active config file of sync-dotfiles

 You can print your currently used sync-dotfiles config by using the command: